 He was named Ahurô-mazdâo or Ahura-mazdâ, the omniscient lord,Spento-mainyus, the spirit of good, Mainyus-spenishtô the most beneficent of spirits.
 Ahura is derived from Ahu = Lord: Mazdâo can be analysed into the component parts, maz = great, and dâo = he who knows.
 At first the two terms were

-* Darius styles Ahura-mazdâ, mathishta bagânâm, the greatest of the gods, and Xerxes invokes the protection of Ahura-mazdâ along with that of the gods.
+Himself uncreated, he is the creator of all things, but he is assisted in the administration of the universe by legions of beings, who are all subject to him.
+Darius styles Ahura-mazdâ, mathishta bagânâm, the greatest of the gods, and Xerxes invokes the protection of Ahura-mazdâ along with that of the gods.
 The classical writers also mention gods alongside of Ahura-mazdâ as recognised not only among the Achæmenian Persians, but also among the Parthians.
 Darmesteter considers that the earliest Achæmenids worshipped Ahura-mazdâ alone, "placing the other gods together in a subordinate and anonymous group: May Ahura-mazdâ and the other gods protect me.

 Evil 'destructive spirit' Ahriman or Angrô-mainyus

-King battling the spirit of Evil, Ahriman
+Darius the Great battling the spirit of Evil, Ahriman

 In opposition to the god of light, they necessarily formed the idea of a god of darkness, the god of the underworld, who presides over death, Angrô-mainyus or Ahriman.
 The two opposing principles reigned at first, each in his own domain, as rivals, but not as irreconcilable adversaries: they were considered

 as in fixed opposition to each other, and as having coexisted for ages without coming into actual conflict, separated as they were by the intervening void.

 unconscious in a darkness that knew no beginning; but when at last "the spirit who giveth increase" Spentô-mainyus determined to manifest himself, the first throes of his vivifying activity roused from inertia the spirit of destruction and of pain, Angrô-mainyus.
 The heaven was not yet in existence, nor the waters, nor the earth, nor ox, nor fire, nor man, nor demons, nor brute beasts, nor any living thing, when the evil spirit hurled himself upon the light to quench it for ever, but Ahura-mazdâ had already called forth the ministers of his will Amêsha-spentas, Yazatas, Fravashis and he recited the prayer of twenty-one words in which all the elements of morality are summed up, the Ahuna-vairya: "The will of the Lord is the rule of

 The strife, kindled at the beginning of time between the two gods, has gone on ever since with alternations of success and defeat; each in turn has the victory for a regular period of three thousand years; but when these periods are ended, at the expiration of twelve thousand years, evil will be finally and for ever defeated.
 While awaiting this blessed fullness of time, as Spentô-mainyus shows himself in all that is good and beautiful, in light, virtue, and justice, so Angrô-mainyus is to be perceived in all that is hateful and ugly, in darkness, sin, and crime.
 Against the six Amesha-spentas he sets in array six spirits of equal power Akem-manô, evil thought; Andra, the devouring fire, who introduces discontent and sin wherever he penetrates; Sauru, the flaming arrow of death, who inspires bloodthirsty tyrants, who incites men to theft and murder; Nâongaithya, arrogance and pride; Tauru, thirst; and Zairi, hunger.*

 mythology were lions, winged or unwinged, and monsters of several different descriptions.
-At Persepolis the lions which the king stabs or strangles are of the natural shape
+At Persepolis the lions which the king stabs or strangles are of the natural shape .

-Amongst archaeologists dealing with ancient Middle Eastern cultures, any mythological spirit lesser than a god is often referred to as a ?genie?, especially when describing stone reliefs or other forms of art.
+Amongst archaeologists dealing with ancient Middle Eastern cultures, any mythological spirit lesser than a god is often referred to as a genie, especially when describing stone reliefs or other forms of art.
 This practice draws on the original meaning of the term genie for simply a spirit of any sort

 A Bad Genii